 \section{Conclusion}

 We conclude this paper by outlining some possible directions for future research.
 We have established the almost sure convergence for the MC-UCB algorithm for OPFF environments.
 Earlier in \citet{bertsekas1996neuro} and \citet{wang2022on}, it was shown that for some non-OPFF environments, the MCES algorithm does not converge.
 We conjecture that this is also the case for MC-UCB.
 Finding a counterexample remains an open question.
 As a first step for understanding the properties of MC-UCB with random episode lengths, it is important to understand under what conditions it does and does not converge.
 As a second step, it would be of interest to establish tight regret bounds for MC-UCB with random episode lengths with the OPFF assumption.
 It would also be interesting to extend the theory presented here to the MDP game context.
 For example, it would be of interest to study convergence in the context of 2-person 0-sum games for OPFF MDPs.
-This would allow us to move the theory in this paper a step closer toward a general convergence theory for AlphaZero \cite{silver2018general}.
+This would allow us to move the theory in this paper a step closer toward a general convergence theory for AlphaZero \citep{silver2018general}.